Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 Another implementation of [BroadcastChannel] is `ArrayBroadcastChannel` with an array-based buffer of a specified `capacity`.
 It can be created with `BroadcastChannel(capacity)`.
-It delivers every event to every subscriber since the moment the corresponding subscription is open.
+It delivers every event to every subscriber as soon as their corresponding subscriptions are opened.
 It corresponds to [PublishSubject](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/subjects/PublishSubject.html) in Rx.
-The capacity of the buffer in the constructor of `ArrayBroadcastChannel` controls the numbers of elements that can be sent before the sender is suspended waiting for receiver to receive those elements.
+The capacity of the buffer in the constructor of `ArrayBroadcastChannel` controls the numbers of elements that can be sent before the sender is suspended waiting for a receiver to receive those elements.

 ## Operators